Get immediate pricing

 To get your quotes at lightening speed we need several key pieces of information which can all be found on your electricity bill.
 But by simply ticking this box, we can search ‘industry held data’ to get your meter number, electricity consumption and current energy supplier.
 This means that we can get you quick quotes without asking you to dig out all of your paperwork.
 This is personal data therefore we need you to allow us to access this information.

 Does your meter number end in any of the following?

 Please enter your water information

-It’s important to submit meter readings to your energy company so you know you’re paying the right amount for the energy you’ve used, whether at home or in your business.
-But in order to take a reading, you’ll need to understand how to read your energy meters.
-These devices can come in different formats, and knowing how to understand them is important.
-Below, you can find how to read both your electric and gas meters, as well as how to submit readings to your energy provider.
+It’s important to submit a meter reading to your energy company so you know you’re paying the right amount for the energy you’ve used, whether at home or in your business.
+To take a meter reading, you’ll need to understand how to read your energy meters.
+These devices can come in different formats and knowing how to understand them is important.
+Below, you can find how to take a meter reading for both electric and gas meters, as well as how to submit a meter reading to your energy provider.

 If you have an electronic meter, you’ll see something similar to the above, but instead of the analogue display, the numbers will be displayed on a small screen.
 They will look much the same, and you should write down the black numbers, ignoring the red.
 If you can’t see the numbers and the screen is blank, you may need to press a button to take the reading.
 Pressing any button on a modern digital meter should light up the screen so you can see the numbers clearly.

 A dial meter is more uncommon, but it is possible that your meter could be in this format.
 Each dial will present you with a number, and you’ll likely see four or five dials, all displaying different things.
 You should make a note of the number on each dial, working from left to right to get your reading.